 Note to users: If you find that any of the contacts or marketing methods do not work please insert a note giving reasons why.
 If in the course of marketing an event you find a new method or contact please insert details in the relevant section.
-All changes should be made on the master copy, which is held by Park Director.
+All changes should be made on the master copy, which is held by Park Head of Parks and Open Spaces.